Rutile Value, Price, and Jewelry Information

-Swiss rutile seems a bit more transparent than material from other localities.
+Swiss rutile seems a bit more transparent than natural material from other localities.

 Rutile's SG varies somewhat in relation to its trace elements.

 - Iron (Fe) bearing: 4.2 - 4.4.

 - Niobium (Nb) and tantalum (Ta) bearing: 4.2 - 5.6.

 For a time, gem dealers sold synthetic rutiles under the name Titania as diamond simulants.
-However, these stones showed too much fire to be believable simulants.
-Thus, they faded from use as other diamond simulants emerged, such as cubic zirconia.
+However, these stones showed too much fire to be believable lookalikes.
+Thus, they faded from use as other simulants emerged, such as cubic zirconia.
 (Synthetic rutiles are also denser than diamonds).

 Sierra Leone produces nearly a third of the world's supply of rutiles.